Nicole-Nobili/distillinginvariances/README.md

    git clone https://github.com/Nicole-Nobili/distillinginvariances.git
 ```

 The repository consists of independent experiments conducted over three datasets organized into three folders: jetid_experiments, mnist_experiments and modelnet_experiments.
-Instructions on how to run each indivual experiment are provided the README within the respective folder.
+Instructions on how to run each indivual experiment are provided in the README within the respective folder.